Fractionation of carbon isotopes in oxygenic photosynthesis: In C3 plants

 A C3 plant uses C3 carbon fixation, one of the three metabolic photosynthesis pathways which also include C4 and CAM (described below).
 These plants are called "C3" due to the three-carbon compound (3-Phosphoglyceric acid, or 3-PGA) produced by the CO2 fixation mechanism in these plants.
 This C3 mechanism is the first step of the Calvin-Benson cycle, which converts CO2 and RuBP into 3-PGA.

 C3 plants are the most common type of plant, and typically thrive under moderate sunlight intensity and temperatures, CO2 concentrations above 200 ppm, and abundant groundwater.
 C3 plants do not grow well in very hot or arid regions, in which C4 and CAM plants are better adapted.

 The isotope fractionations in C3 carbon fixation arise from the combined effects of CO2 gas diffusion through the stomata of the plant, and the carboxylation via RuBisCO.
 Stomatal conductance discriminates against the heavier 13C by 4.4‰.
 RuBisCO carboxylation contributes a larger discrimination of 27‰.

 RuBisCO enzyme catalyzes the carboxylation of CO2 and the 5-carbon sugar, RuBP, into 3-phosphoglycerate, a 3-carbon compound through the following reaction:

 The product 3-phosphoglycerate is depleted in 13C due to the kinetic isotope effect of the above reaction.
-The overall 13C fractionation for C3 photosynthesis ranges between -20 to -37‰.
+The overall 13C fractionation for C3 photosynthesis ranges between -20 and -37‰.